Elijah-1994/modelling-airbnbs-property-listing-dataset/README.md

 <ins>__Cross validation__<ins>

-In general ML models the features and labels dataset is split into Training,Test and validation sets, however __GridSearchCV libary__ function a resampling method (cv) that uses different portions of the data to test and train a model on different iterations.In SKlearn the model is trained using k-1 of the folds as training data and then then resulting model is validated on the remaining part of the model (Figure 15).
+In general ML models the features and labels dataset is split into Training,Test and validation sets, however __GridSearchCV libary__ function a resampling method (cv) that uses different portions of the data to test and train a model on different iterations.In sklearn the model is trained using k-1 of the folds as training data and then then resulting model is validated on the remaining part of the model (Figure 15).
 &nbsp;

 <kbd>![Alt text](project_images/Figure_15_CV_diagram.PNG)<kbd>